christianalfoni/christianalfoni.github.io/_posts/2014-10-15-my-experiences-building-a-flux-application.md

 But now we run into a different problem.
 You can not put all your store code in one file, that will create quite a mess.
 The "CourseStore" of JSFridge is very big, but it is split into different files and handled much like "mixins" in React JS.
 We will look at a specific solution for this shortly.

 #### Not only change events
 A different issue I encountered was that not all state updates should trigger a change event.
-Let me use an example to explain this part:
+Let me use a simple example to explain this part:

 In your store:
 {% highlight javascript %}